Mintri1199/Weather_Graph_Generator/README.md

 # Weather_Graph_Generator
-The program will read a csv file of Weather data and generate a line graph
+The program will read a csv file of weather data and generate a line graphn showing the highs and lows temperature each day.

-*Currently the program only works with ct weather.csv file
+##Currently the program only works with ct_weather.csv file

-Realistically I should included all three classes in one file but in the beginning I find it much more legible if they're in seperate files.
+ ..* Why does it only work with ct_weather.csv file?